Towarmat83/cve/README.md

 # CVE List API

-A FastAPI-based REST API for querying CVE (Common Vulnerabilities and Exposures) data.
+A FastAPI-based REST API for querying CVE (Common Vulnerabilities and Exposures) data, with a Prometheus exporter for monitoring.

 ## Setup